 He also was the principal percussionist for The North Shore Symphony for 2 years.
 He moved to Los Angeles in 1995 where he remains busy playing various live performances and club dates.

-Jon has performed live with Spencer Davis Band, Chuck Berry, The Platters, The Drifters, Kurt Elling, Clark Terry, Phil Wilson, Cab Calloway, Lou Marini, Steve Rodby and Paul Wertico (Pat Metheny Group,) James Cammack (Amad Jamal,) Kevin Cronin (Reo Speadwagon,) Benny Maupin, Cedar Walton, Lanny Morgan, Gerald Wiggins, Bruce Forman, John Beasley, George Gaffney (Sarah Vaughn,) Bernie Dresel, LeAnn Rimes, Carl Saunders, Dave Carpenter, Tony Dumas, Barbara Morrison, Sal Marquez, Doug Webb, Otmaro Ruiz, Ross Tompkins, Darek Oles, Vince Suzuki, John Chiodini, Theo Saunders, Thom Rotella, Joe Bagg, and many others.
+Jon has performed live with Spencer Davis Band, Chuck Berry, The Platters, The Drifters, Kurt Elling, Clark Terry, Phil Wilson, Cab Calloway, Lou Marini, Steve Rodby and Paul Wertico (Pat Metheny Group,) James Cammack (Amad Jamal,) Kevin Cronin (Reo Speadwagon,) Benny Maupin, Cedar Walton, Lanny Morgan, Gerald Wiggins, Bruce Forman, John Beasley, George Gaffney (Sarah Vaughan,) Bernie Dresel, LeAnn Rimes, Carl Saunders, Dave Carpenter, Tony Dumas, Barbara Morrison, Sal Marquez, Doug Webb, Otmaro Ruiz, Ross Tompkins, Darek Oles, Vince Suzuki, John Chiodini, Theo Saunders, Thom Rotella, Joe Bagg, and many others.